-- a.
-Import notification form.
+- a) Import notification form.

-- b.
-Certificate issued by the official authority of the country of origin, according to the type of food.
+- b) Certificate issued by the official authority of the country of origin, according to the type of food.
 For processed foods, which are packaged with a trademark, a copy of the Certificate of Free Sale and/or Safety or equivalent must be submitted, stating that the food is fit for human consumption.
-For foods of plant origin, give their degree of processing (malting, roasting, drying oven, milled, parboiled, others) which do not require any form of phytosanitary control, including raw materials, a Health Certificate or equivalent should be presented.
+For foods of plant origin, with a degree of processing (malting, roasting, drying oven, milled, parboiled, others) which do not require any form of phytosanitary control, including raw materials, a Health Certificate, a Free Sale Certificate or equivalent should be presented.

 - c) Product's certificate of origin

 - d) Copy of the product's commercial invoice

-- e) Pre-customs or customs declaration.
+- e) Pre-customs or customs declaration